huseinz/tracever/README.md

 ####Synopsis

-`./tracever formula_file data_file`
+`./tracever data_file`

 ####Syntax

-The formula file should contain your desired formula, using operators defined below.
-The program will only read the first line.
-The data file should begin with the list of parameter names in the order than they appear in each line of input data.
+The data file should begin with the LTL formula you want to check your input data against.
+Below this, give a list of parameter names in the order they appear in each line of input data.
 Below this, begin listing your input data.
+Input data is currently limited to 1000 lines and the number of parameters is limited to 20.
+This can be changed by editing the defines in automata.h

 State operators: